 Descriptor element with a QoS Characteristics element shall set the SCS Traffic Description Support

 subfield value in the EHT Capabilities element that it transmits to 1.
-All STAs affiliated with an MLD shall set the SCS Traffic Description Support subfield of the EHT Capabilities element that they transmit to the same value.
+(23147)Via the MLD synchronization service, all STAs affiliated with an MLD shall set the SCS Traffic Description Support subfield of the EHT Capabilities element that they transmit to the same value.

-All STAs affiliated with an MLD shall set the SCS field of the Extended Capabilities element that they
+(23147)All STAs affiliated with an MLD set the SCS field of the Extended Capabilities element that they

-transmit to the same value.
+transmit to the same value (see 9.4.2.25 (Extended Capabilities element)).
 The SCSID is used by a non-AP MLD to request creation, modification, or deletion of an SCS stream.
 The SCSID is used by an AP MLD to identify an SCS stream in SCS responses.

 9.4.2.25 Extended Capabilities element